ixion-spacecat/ixions-realm/src/terminal-frog.md

 ## Game Play

-### Controls
+We don't have any drawings of levels, but we can get an idea of how the game would play by looking at the controls and options.

 {% gallery "controls-and-options" %}
 {% galleryImage "/img/art-terminal-frog-controls.jpg", "Controls" %}
-{% endgallery %}

-The controls give us a window into the kinds of things Terminal Frog can do.
-Their main actions are jump, ram (attack), snatch (presumably with a long sticky tongue), shield, pick up, and throw.
-They can also rear back for a super jump.
-The movement controls indicate that there may be some top-view levels in addition to the normal side-scrolling action.

-Compared to Vectorman, Terminal Frog doesn't seem to have any long range attacks (with the possible exception of the "snatch" attack).
-This means the game would rely on landing precise melee strikes on enemies more like a classic Sonic game.

-Note: I don't know of any game controller that has a "D" button, so it's entirely possible this game was designed to be played on a futuristic game console that had not yet been invented. 🤓

-### Views and Power Ups

-{% gallery "controls-and-options" %}
 {% galleryImage "/img/art-terminal-frog-options.jpg", "Views and Power Ups" %}
 {% endgallery %}

-I think these views were intended to be a part of the options menu.
+It appears the gameplay consists mostly of jumping and ramming into enemies.
+There's also a 'snatch' move which I assume is a long sticky tongue like Yoshi from Super Mario World.
+There's a dedicated button to rear back and do a super jump, which must be useful somehow.
+And at the risk of including too many actions, there are additional buttons to deploy a shield, pick up and throw objects.

+Interestingly, I don't know of any game controller that has a "D" button, so it's entirely possible this game was designed to be played on a futuristic game console that had not yet been invented. 🤓

+There's a list of views in the options:
 - Jump Range Indicator: an accessability option?
 - Foreground: disable the background (why?)
 - Thermal Vision: see heat signatures behind walls